 After one year, virtually all of our graduates are employed by: pharmaceutical companies, biotechnology companies, consulting firms, healthcare communities, medical device manufacturers, and diagnostic providers.

-Within three to four years, 70% of our graduates have received promotions or changed jobs for a higher position.
-Of them, 44% had received one promotion, 33% percent had received two promotions, and 22% had been promoted three or more times.
+86% of our graduates have received promotions or changed jobs for increased salary.
+Of them, 34% had received one promotion, 42% percent had received two promotions, and 24% had been promoted three or more times.

 Are you ready to expand your career prospects with a specialized MBA from the Mayes College of Healthcare and Business Policy?
 Apply today.

-Director of the MBA Program and Assistant Professor of Pharmaceutical and Healthcare Business
+Director of the MBA Program and Associate Professor of Pharmaceutical and Healthcare Business

 Are you interested in advancing your career in the pharmaceutical industry?
 If so, you've probably considered earning an MBA.
 You may have noticed that many of your colleagues either already have an MBA or are considering earning one as well.
 Read More